Practical Seminar on Developing Sustainable Local Communities (3400011)

 ◆Field work in Laos (10 days in November, tentative):

-４）Presentation in the field (December): The students will make presentation on the research outputs to receive the comments and feedback from the local stakeholders at Shirakawa Town and Higashi-Shirakawa Village.
+４）Presentation in the field: The students will make presentation on the research outputs to receive the comments and feedback from the local stakeholders at Higashi-Shirakawa Village.

 The university covers almost transportation fee of field survey however a part of it would be needed, and the actual expenses of food and accommodation will be needed.

-Maximum number of the students is limited to be 8, the participants will be selected by drawing lots when exceed the number.
+Maximum number of the students is limited to be 7 to 8, the participants will be selected when exceed the number.

-Attendance 30%, Contents of report and presentation 70%
+Contribution to seminar 30%, Contribution to the field survey 40%, Contents of report and presentation 30%

 Watanabe, Seiichiro et al. (Eds).
 “Rinsho Kankyo Gaku (Clinical Environmental Studies),” Nagoya Daigaku Shuppan Kai (Nagoya University Press), 2014 (in Japanese).
 Another textbooks will be indicated in the class.